 Yvonne White currently serves as Assistant Treasurer for the NAACP National Board of Directors.
 She is a Golden Heritage Life Member of the Detroit Branch NAACP and has worked in various capacities of the Association at the local, state and national levels.
 On September 9, 2001, Yvonne became the first woman elected State President of the Michigan State Conference NAACP in its then 65-year history, and is currently serving her 8th consecutive 2-year term.

-Employed for the past 30 years by UAW-GM Center for Human Resources, a leader in developing education, training, personal development and work/family programs to assist UAW-represented General Motors employees in meeting the challenges of the fast changing, worldwide automotive industry, Yvonne is the project manager for their national education tuition assistance program.
+Employed for the past 30 years by UAW-GM Center for Human Resources, White is the project manager for UAW-GM's national education tuition assistance program.
+She is a leader in developing education, training, personal development and work/family programs to assist UAW-represented General Motors employees.
+These programs help meet the challenges of the fast changing, worldwide automotive industry,